hazelcast/hazelcast/hazelcast-documentation/src/IntegratedClustering.md

 Shutting down `HazelcastInstance` can be disabled during `SessionFactory.close()` by setting `hibernate.cache.hazelcast.shutdown_on_session_factory_close` Hibernate property to false. *(In this case Hazelcast property `hazelcast.shutdownhook.enabled` should not be set to false.)* Default value is `true`.

-## CLIENT/SERVER
+##### CLIENT/SERVER

--   You can set up Hazelcast to connect cluster as Native Client.
+-   You can set up Hazelcast to connect to the cluster as Native Client.
 Native client is not a member; it connects to one of the cluster members and delegates all cluster wide operations to it.
 When the relied cluster member dies, client will transparently switch to another live member.

 ```xml
 <property name="hibernate.cache.hazelcast.use_native_client">true</property>
 ```

 To setup Native Client properly, you should add Hazelcast **group-name**, **group-password** and **cluster member address** properties.
 Native Client will connect to defined member and will get addresses of all members in the cluster.
-If the connected member will die or leave the cluster, client will automatically switch to another member in the cluster.
+If the connected member dies or leaves the cluster, client will automatically switch to another member in the cluster.

 ```xml
 <property name="hibernate.cache.hazelcast.native_client_address">10.34.22.15</property>